codelittinc/node-base-project/src/db/README.md

 _Data Migration:_
 I have created the `PaymentType` entity that can be `Cash` or `Credit Card` and this should be added to all environments, most importantly **production**.

+## Configuration

+### Production

+Using Azure PostgresSQL database service we have to use ssl between the client and the service to connect to the database.
+For that we have configured on production environment to have the `DB_SSL` with **true** value, keep that in mind when connecting from a different environment.